reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 ```
 (Don't forget to save your file.)

-The way we're using the root [method](https://github.com/rails/rails/blob/a72dab0b6a16ef9e83e66c665b0f2b4364d90fb6/actionpack/lib/action_dispatch/routing/mapper.rb#L253) here indicates that we want the root path of our application to be sent to the `PostsController` index action which you created in the previous article.
+The way we're using the root [method](https://github.com/rails/rails/blob/a72dab0b6a16ef9e83e66c665b0f2b4364d90fb6/actionpack/lib/action_dispatch/routing/mapper.rb#L253) here indicates that we want the root path of our application to be sent to the `PostsController` index action which you created in the previous section.
 If you open [http://localhost:3000](http://localhost:3000) you'll see your posts index rather than the boring default Rails page.

 ## Publishing your Blog on the internet